WHAT YOU SHOULD KNOW:

 Biliary atresia is a disease that damages an infant's liver before or shortly after birth.
 Bile ducts carry bile from your baby's liver to his small intestines.
 Bile helps digest food.
 When your baby's bile ducts are damaged, bile is trapped in the liver.
 This can cause cirrhosis (scarring), swelling, and advance to liver failure.
 The cause of biliary atresia is not known.

 AFTER YOU LEAVE:

 - Antibiotics are given to prevent infections caused by bacteria.
-Give your child this medicine exactly as ordered by his PHP.
-Do not stop giving your child the antibiotics unless directed by his PHP.
+Give your child this medicine exactly as ordered by his healthcare provider.
+Do not stop giving your child the antibiotics unless directed by his healthcare provider.
 Never save antibiotics or give your child leftover antibiotics that were given to him for another illness.

 - Keep a current list of your child's medicines.
 Include the amounts, and when, how, and why they are taken.
 Bring the list and the medicines in their containers to follow-up visits.
 Carry your child's medicine list with you in case of an emergency.
 Throw away old medicine lists.
 Give vitamins, herbs, or food supplements only as directed.

 - Give your child's medicine as directed.
-Contact your child's PHP if you think the medicine is not working as expected.
+Contact your child's healthcare provider if you think the medicine is not working as expected.
 Tell him if your child is allergic to any medicine.
 Ask before you change or stop giving your child his medicines.